 Family Life in Terrace Houses Ephesus

 During the Roman Empire, Ephesus, the capital of the province of Asia, was Anatolia’s most populated city.
 Evidence shows that about 250.000 people lived there.
-The population of the City of Ephesus was made up of wealthy landowners whose farms were worked by slaves, rich merchants who dispatched goods coming from North Africa and Italy to other cities in Anatolia, sailors, laborers, craftsmen, and priests.
+The population of the City of Ephesus was made up of wealthy landowners whose farms were worked by slaves, rich merchants who dispatched goods from North Africa and Italy to other cities in Anatolia, sailors, laborers, craftsmen, and priests.
 The number of Roman citizens who made up the city leaders and equestrians was very few compared to the others.
-Being a Roman citizen was the most important requisite for being in the elite of the community, and these privileged individuals lived in the center of the city.
+Being a Roman citizen was the most important requisite for being in the community’s elite, and these privileged individuals lived in the city’s center.
 The terrace houses of Ephesus, with their central location, are near the main streets of the agora, baths, and Celsus Library the comfort of these houses and the fact that no effort or expense was spared in their construction, shows that the inhabitants were not ordinary people.

 In the evenings, when the houses were lit by lamps, the meal would consist of fish, pork, or game.
 Meals were eaten in a semi-recumbent position on couches.
 The various types of couches were covered in valuable and splendid materials.
 Throughout the meal, the conversation would flow and wine was drunk from the “megare” bowls made in Ephesus or from single-handled mugs.
 The wine, stored in amphoras, would be poured into the drinking vessels from clover-mouthed containers by African slaves.
 Not only was wine consumed, but it was also used as an offering to the gods.
 The writer Strabo wrote that he liked the wine of Ephesus and found it of a better quality than the wine of Samos.